Karnataka SSLC Class 10 results to be declared today on official website- kseeb.kar.nic.in

-The much awaited results of the Karnataka board's Secondary School Leaving Certificate (class 10) examinations will be declared at 3.30 p.m. on today on its official websites.
+The results for Karnataka board's Secondary School Leaving Certificate (class 10) examinations will be declared at 3.30 p.m today on official websites- kseeb.kar.nic.in and karresults.nic.in.

 Amid Covid fears, the KSEEB was forced to conduct SSLC examinations in absence of 'proper assessment' as the state had decided to promote class 9 students in 2019-20 to class 10 without holding examinations after the sudden outbreak of Covid in March 2020.